aws-samples/aws-modernization-with-multicloud-defense/content/04_lab/lab3.md

 8. Navigate to **Investigate -> Flow Analytics -> URL Filtering**.
 9. You should see both the allow session and the deny session for the 2 curl from github.
 10. Notice that we did not specify any IP address in the policy, but the vm instance still matches the policy.
 This is because of the tag-based object that we used in the policy.
 This policy will be applied to any instance that has the tag **prod**.
 This allows for the policy to be dynamic.
 Future instances that is considered as prod environment will by this rule applied simply by adding tag value {Category: prod}
-11. SSH to the EC2 instance named **spokez2-app**.
+11. SSH to the EC2 instance named **spoke-z2-app**.
 12. Repeat steps 2 - 10.
 You will notice that all traffic passes because it is matching a different policy.
+It is matching "valtix-sample-egress-forwarding-allow" policy rather than the policy we created because spoke-z2-app does not have the correct tag.